LandRegistry/bg-dev-pack-redesign/app/apis/notifications/1.0/technical-guide.md

 ---
 layout: guidance

-title: Notifications API Technical guide
+title: Notifications API technical guide
 description: Use this service to get updates about multiple applications submitted by the same business unit.

 eleventyNavigation: